Why Location Assessment (Service Center Travel Time)?

 How we perform the assessment

-This information has previously only been available as a part of long range service center planning consulting assignments.
-This is a more affordable option for you to quantify the value of your service centers locations and understand how you compare with industry peers to determine if such a planning study is required.
+This type of assessment has previously only been available as a part of long range service center planning consulting assignments.
+It is a common first step to assess your service centers locations to determine if further analysis is required.

 We do a custom analysis with your data and then compare the results with our similar historical data from studies for other utility companies.
 The nature of this program is that all participants’ data is anonymous.
-You receive a custom report with your data and the comparison (click graphic for example).
+You receive a custom report with your data and the comparison (example).

 What is Required?

 A Service Center Location Assessment will require the following information:

 - List of locations and addresses or lat/long